-12:00-13:00 - Meeting with students and recent graduates
+12:00 - 13:00 - Meeting with students and recent graduates

 The HEI should issue an invitation to students and recent graduates to speak to the Assessment Panel about their learning experiences.
-The panel ask that a selection of 10-20 student representatives across all years of the programme should attend, including, if possible, recent graduates and students currently undertaking placements.
+The panel ask that a selection of 10-20 student representatives across all years of the programme should attend, including, if possible, recent graduates.

-13:00-13:30 - Lunch with students and recent graduates
+13:00 - 13:30 - Lunch with students and recent graduates